No products in the cart.

 Fire Lily Varieties and Similar Plants

-Fire Lily comes in varieties of colors like yellow, cream, pink, and red.
-Some types that are the only difference is the color would be Jenny, Doris, and Tiny Tim.
+Fire Lily comes in various colors like yellow, cream, pink, and red.
+Some types that the only difference is the color would be Jenny, Doris, and Tiny Tim.
 Amaryllis is one plant similar to Fire Lily.

 Fire Lily Diseases & Pests